atoponce/d-note/doc/python.md

 gives us the first 22 characters of our random URI for our filename.

 The note is encrypted with AES.
 The encryption key is created using `uri_rand[16:32]`.
+This key gives us the next 22 characters in our base64 URL.
-However, if the user supplies a password in the form, then the AES encryption key is created with `PBKDF2(passphrase,salt1.decode("hex")).read(16)`, where `salt1` is a random static string as part of the installation.
+However, if the user supplies a password in the form, then the URL AES key is ignored, and the AES encryption key is created with `PBKDF2(passphrase,salt1.decode("hex")).read(16)`, where `salt1` is a random static string as part of the installation.
 Should the encrypted note land into the wrong hands, PBKDF greatly reduces the speed at which a brute force attack can be mounted against the encrypted text looking for the password.
-This key gives us the next 22 characters in our base64 URL.

 Finally, the encrypted note is protected with message authentication using HMAC-SHA1.
 This ensures data integrity, both reading the encrypted data from disk, as well as ensuring all bits are in place on the wire.
-The MAC key is created with `uri_rand[32:]` by default, unless a user supplies a form password.
+The MAC key is created with `uri_rand[32:]`, which gives us the last 26 characters in our URL.
-If a password is supplied, then the MAC key is created with `PBKDF2(passphrase,salt2.decode("hex")).read(20)`, for the same reasons as above.
-This gives us the last 26 characters of our URL.
+If a form password is supplied, then the URL HMAC key is ignored, and the MAC key is created with `PBKDF2(passphrase,salt2.decode("hex")).read(20)`, for the same reasons as above.

 The valid characters for our URLs are as follows: